5 Plants That Look Good With Coral Bells

 Hosta

-You will want to choose hosta varieties with medium-sized leaves.
+You want to choose hosta varieties with medium-sized leaves.
 Large-leafed hostas can suppress heucheras.
 As a result, heucheras will not be as prominent in the bed.
 The best option is to pick up a variety that is proportional in size.

 The red, yellow, and purple Coral Bells combine most beautifully with the blue, green, and variegated hostas.